-- 28. As indicated in the last report three of the four examiners' recommended actions remain outstanding.
-These recommended actions include; - a) incorporating into legislative requirements a special mechanism to enable the freezing/restraint of assets owned or controlled by persons/entities designated by the UN Sanctions Committee in keeping with the UN Security Resolution 1267 of 1999, - b) critically reviewing the freezing/restraint and forfeiture regimes under the ATA and POCA with a view to amending the legislation to provide for a uniform approach, and - c) reviewing the grounds needed to support an application for a freezing order under section 8(1) of the ATA, so as to ensure consistency between local cases and those arising from mutual legal assistance requests. - 29.
-The authorities have advised that they are currently reviewing the provisions relating to the freezing of terrorist funds and assets of persons designated by the UN Al-Qaida Sanctions Committee.
-Consequently, these recommended actions remain outstanding and this Recommendation is only partially met.
+- 13. Three of the four examiners' recommended actions remain outstanding.
+These recommended actions include; - a) incorporating into legislative requirements a special mechanism to enable the freezing/restraint of assets owned or controlled by persons/entities designated by the UN Sanctions Committee in keeping with the UN Security Resolution 1267 of 1999. - b) critically reviewing the freezing/restraint and forfeiture regimes under the ATA and POCA with a view to amending the legislation to provide for a uniform approach, and - c) reviewing the grounds needed to support an application for a freezing order under section 8(1) of the ATA, so as to ensure consistency between local cases and those arising from mutual legal assistance requests. - 14.
+The authorities have cited the enactment of the ATAA 2015 as complying with the recommendation for legislative requirements incorporating a special mechanism to enable the freezing/restraint of assets owned or controlled by persons/entities designated by the UN Sanctions Committee in keeping with the UN Security Resolution 1267 of 1999.
+Section 3 of the ATAA 2015 replaces Part IV of the Anti-Terrorism Act (ATA) covering the freezing and forfeiture of funds with Part IV dealing with the designation of persons as terrorists or terrorist entities.
+The relevant sections 8 -10 of amended Part IV allows for the court to grant to the DPP on application an order designating a person as a terrorist or terrorist entity on the basis of the person being listed by the United Nations Security Council as a terrorist or terrorist entity.
+Procedures for the designated person to appeal the order and for regular reviews of the listing are also set out in Part IV. - 15.
+In addition to the above, sections 31 and 32 of the Proceeds of Crime Act (POCA) as amended by section 6 of the ATAA 2015 and set out in the attached Schedule provide for the granting of a restraining order on the property of a designated person without delay.